Eagle API Documentation

 contactIdIDNoFilter to checks for a specific contact.

 statusAmlCheckStatusEnumNoFilter by status.
-Values: PENDING, IN_PROGRESS, COMPLETED, FAILED, ARCHIVED.
+Values: IN_PROGRESS, COMPLETED, FAILED, ARCHIVED.

 propertyIdIDNoFilter to checks linked to a specific property.